AscendingPassage.com HOME PAGE.

 lovely Hathor, the goddess of the place, this temple of the decadent

-epoch would scarcely differ from those built in this country two
+epoch would scarcely differ from those built in Egypt two

-thousand years before.
+thousand years earlier.
 It has the same square massiveness.

 And in the dark blue ceilings there are the same frescoes, filled with

-stars, with the signs of the Zodiac, and series of winged discs; in
+stars, with the signs of the Zodiac, and lines of winged discs.
+In

-bas-relief on the walls, the same multitudinous crowd of people who
+bas-relief on the walls there are the same crowds of people who

 the same mysterious signs, repeated to infinity, everywhere--in the

-palaces, the hypogea, the syringes, and on the sarcophagi and papyri
+palaces, the hypogea, and on the papyrus and sarcophagi of the mummies.

 The Memphite and Theban temples, which preceded this by so many